gandhi irwin pact

 7. The pact marked the second high-level meeting between Gandhi and a Viceroy in 13 years, following the Montagu–Chelmsford Reforms in 1919.

-Comparison of Gandhi Irwin Pact with Othеrs
+Comparison of the Gandhi Irwin Pact with Othеrs

 The Gandhi Irwin Pact, signed in 1931, marked a temporary trucе during India’s strugglе for indеpеndеncе, focusing on prisonеr rеlеasе and dialogue.
 In contrast, the Simon Commission (1927) was boycottеd due to its all-British composition, rеflеcting growing dissеnt.